pingcap/ossinsight/web/docs/workshop/ossinsight-lite/advanced-features.md

 ---
-title: 'Step 2: Creating a personal access token'
+title: 'Advanced Features'
-sidebar_position: 3
+sidebar_position: 5
 ---

+## Private Repos

 1. Sign in to your GitHub account and navigate to Settings -> Developer settings.
 ![](/img/workshop/personal-access-token.png)